MileHacker Logo

 • Greece observes several public holidays, many tied to the Greek Orthodox calendar.

-• On these particular days, banks, post offices, and many shops close; archaeological sites might have reduced hours.
+• On these days, banks, post offices, and many shops close; archaeological sites may have shorter hours.

-• In the off-season (November-March), some smaller establishments might close or operate on limited schedules.
+• In the off-season (November-March), some smaller establishments might close or operate on infrequent schedules.

 Airport Services & Public Holidays